The Sustainability Hub

 Recycling is the process of breaking down waste into materials that can be used to create other products.
 This is an essential to reduce our waste, because it diverts our waste from entering the landfill or polluting our planet.

-The waste management hierarchy above can help us understand how best to handle our waste.
+The EPA Waste Management Hierarchy shown above can help us understand how best to handle our waste.
 Recycling comes after prevention, reducing, and reusing since it is not always cost-effective.
 Because of this, not all companies will recycle the materials we put in the recycling bin!
 Reducing and reusing are much more effective ways at decreasing our waste, so we should always look to reduce and reuse before we recycle!

 Something else to consider is whether the items you are using can be upcycled, recycled or downcycled!

 - Upcycling is when one item is recycled to create a product of higher quality, for example using thread from clothes to create a rug that will last much longer.

 - Recycling is when an item is recycled to create a product of the same quality, for example using glass from old bottles to create the same new bottles.

 - Downcycling is when one item is recycled to create a product of lower quality, for example when cardboard is used to make toilet paper.

 The infographic above is from Bag Affair, click on the link to read more about upcycling, recycling, and downcycling on their site!
 Although upcycling is most sustainable, downcycling is most common.
 At the end of the day, upcycling, recycling, and downcycling are all effective ways to keep waste out of our landfills and the environment for longer!

 Watch the video below for a breakdown of what recycling really is!